lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 ## Denial-of-Service Attacks

-OCSP responders should take measures to prevent or mitigate denial- of-service attacks.
+OCSP responders SHOULD take measures to prevent or mitigate denial- of-service attacks.
 As this profile specifies the use of unsigned OCSPRequests, access to the responder may be implicitly given to everyone who can send a request to a responder, and thus the ability